About

 Chains - Chains are Layer 1 (L1) or Layer 2 (L2) blockchain networks.
 Exocore's omnichain design supports multiple execution environments, including UTXO, EVM, Rust, WASM, and MOVE.
 Client chain contracts contain vaults and controllers—endpoints deployed on each client chain where restakers perform restaking-related actions such as depositing, delegating, and withdrawing collateral.
 Importantly, collateral remains in the chain vaults and is self-custodied by the restaker.

-Coordination - The Exocore coordination layer serves as the main control plane and accounting system orchestrating interactions between restakers, operators, and services.
+Coordination - The Exocore coordination layer serves as the main control plane and accounting system orchestrating interactions between restakers, messaging, and services.
 Modules collaboratively execute the core restaking logic, which includes locking, unlocking, slashing and rewarding.
 A one-way state peg relays restaking actions from the client chain to Exocore, which in turn responds with control actions or confirmation messages.

 Services - Services on Exocore can be cryptographic networks such as ZKP, FHE, MPC and TEEs that run on application specific Exochains.
 Services can also include AVSs or rollups built on various chains.